 The Bible is the only source of knowledge about God and His forgiveness, and is also the way in which He speaks to us today as the authority for our lives.
-It was written by people as they were directed and guided by God's Holy Spirit, and so it is true and without error.
+It was written by people, as they were directed, and guided by God's Holy Spirit, and so it is true and without error.

 Jesus Christ is the Son of God.
 In His perfect life on earth, He did what no one can do.
-Through His death on the cross, He took upon Himself the punishment for sin that was due all people.
+Through His death on the cross, He took upon Himself the punishment for sin for all people.
 By defeating death and rising from the dead, Jesus showed the world that His sacrifice on the cross had been accepted by God the Father, paying for man's sin.

-Scripture alone Bible is God's inerrant and infallible Word, in which He reveals His Law and His Gospel of salvation in Jesus Christ.
-It is the sole rule and norm for Christian doctrine.
-We are not anti-reason, anti-tradition, or anti-experience, but simply use the Scriptures to judge the validity of things and not the other way around.
+Scripture alone The Bible is God's inerrant and infallible Word, in which He reveals His Law and His Gospel of salvation in Jesus Christ.Gloria Dei is a congregation of the Lutheran Church Missouri Synod